90 Athletics Integrity and Conduct of Athletics Staff

 MTSU Athletics and MTSU Counseling Services will work in collaboration to develop programs, protocols, and best practices to serve the mental health and wellness needs of student-athletes.

 V. Athletics Staff Disciplinary Procedures

-Athletics Staff are subject to Policy 851 Disciplinary Policy for Administrative and Classified Personnel, which outlines a progressive disciplinary policy, Policy 852 Administrative, Professional, and Faculty Grievance or Complaint, and Policy 853 Classified Grievance and Complaint Policy, which outline employee grievance processes.
-In addition, Policy 26 Discrimination and Harassment Based on Protected Categories Other than Sex and Policy 27 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression, which prohibit misconduct, discrimination, and harassment based on various protected categories, may contain other specific investigative and discipline procedures.
+Athletics Staff are subject to Policy 851 Disciplinary Policy for Administrative and Classified Personnel, which outlines a progressive disciplinary policy, Policy 852 Administrative, Professional, and Faculty Grievance or Complaint, and Policy 853 Classified Grievance or Complaint, which outline employee grievance processes.

 While MTSU will generally take disciplinary action in a progressive manner, it reserves the right, in its sole discretion, to determine whether and what disciplinary action will be taken in a given situation.

-References: Policies 26 Discrimination and Harassment Based on Protected Categories Other than Sex; 27 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression; 851 Disciplinary Policy for Administrative and Classified Personnel; 852 Administrative, Professional, and Faculty Grievance or Complaint; 853 Classified Grievance and Complaint Policy; Student-Athlete Handbook.
+References: Policies 26 Discrimination and Harassment Based on Protected Categories Other than Sex; 27 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression; 29 Title IX Compliance; 851 Disciplinary Policy for Administrative and Classified Personnel; 852 Administrative, Professional, and Faculty Grievance or Complaint; 853 Classified Grievance or Complaint; Student-Athlete Handbook.